 Realize employee diversity

 Creativity will have a greater chance to thrive in a multifaceted team.
-Employees with creative ideas, different experiences, qualifications and personalities are one of the main ways to promote a creative work atmosphere.
+Employees with creative ideas, different experiences, qualifications, and personalities are some of the main ways to promote a creative work atmosphere.
 Although a like-minded team that easily agrees on issues in the workplace is cohesive in many ways, it leaves little room for constructively diverse thoughts and the generation of ideas.
 Employees who have too many similarities in education and experience can often come up with ideas that start to recur over time.
 Therefore, the company should hire employees from different backgrounds.
 A diverse team tends to disagree on many aspects of the job, such as strategies to solve problems in the workplace.
 Therefore, the role of personnel management is important here, which will use disagreements to illuminate diverse ideas and different perspectives.

 Create a positive work environment

 Too serious a work environment creates an atmosphere of tension – an environment that is at odds with creativity.
 An interesting environment, on the other hand, usually inspires employees to think creatively.
 The positive mood created by the fun atmosphere encourages employees to think more.
 Various companies have used this fact to make their workplaces more enjoyable for their teams.
 For example, Google has introduced a 20 percent policy that requires employees to devote 20 percent of their time to personal projects that encourage creativity.
 Researchers suggest unconventional ways to promote a positive work environment, such as playing light music in the office and even introducing pets to create a relaxing mood.
 Read more: How to Create a Positive Work Atmosphere.

 Micro-management, as opposed to delegating responsibilities, is the enemy of innovation and creativity in the workplace.
 Delegating responsibilities among employees encourage their active thinking, in contrast to cases where employees are in micro-management, limiting their thoughts and limiting themselves to instructions issued by management.
 Of course, employees should not be left completely without management, but it would be worth giving enough space for small decisions with a sense of responsibility.